Documentation Index

 Your application exchanges the authorization code for an access token by calling

-To use OAuth 2.0 with the amberSearch API, you need OAuth client credentials (client_id and client_secret).
+To use OAuth 2.0 with the amberSearch API, you need OAuth client credentialsclient_id, client_secret or simply client_id if PKCE is required.

 Step 1: Redirect User to Authorization